 Pros:

-Affordable lifestyle compared to Western countries.
+- Affordable lifestyle compared to Western countries.

-Fast-growing remote work infrastructure.
+- Fast-growing remote work infrastructure.

-Incredible natural beauty: from beaches to safaris.
+- Incredible natural beauty — from beaches to safaris.

-Welcoming local culture.
+- Welcoming local culture.

 Cons:

-Bureaucracy in visa processes.
+- Bureaucracy in visa processes.

-Occasional power outages (backup recommended).
+- Occasional power outages (backup recommended).

 🌍 6.
 Kenya vs. Other Digital Nomad Hotspots

-Offers unique African culture and wildlife experiences.
+- Rich African culture and wildlife experiences.

 ✈️ 7.
 Practical Tips Before You Move

-Use eSIMs like Airalo for flexible internet access.
+- Use eSIMs like Airalo for flexible internet access.

 📝 Conclusion: Is Kenya Worth It for Digital Nomads?

-Absolutely.
-While the Kenya digital nomad visa is still unfolding in 2025, the country already offers a compelling mix of affordable living, reliable internet, and unmatched natural beauty.
-Whether you want to sip coffee while coding in Nairobi, relax on the beaches of Diani after a Zoom call, or write your novel in Lamu, Kenya is positioning itself as a serious player in the global remote work map.
+Whether you want to sip coffee while coding in Nairobi, relax on the beaches of Diani after a Zoom call, or write your novel in Lamu, Kenya is positioning itself as a serious player on the global remote work map.